a25patel/Learning-CSS-Grid/README.md

 ### Objective:

-- Build a grid mimicking the one in the image folder using selectors and declarations.
+- Build a grid mimicking the one in the images folder using selectors and declarations.
+- Practice using Semantic HTML
 - Things to think about: box models, floats, displays, width calculations.
 - Make it responsive

 ## Server
 1. In the terminal, `cd` into the root of this project.